If food wastage was a country, it would be the third largest source of greenhouse gas emissions!

 The Food Waste Index is the first of its kind to highlight the scale of the problem.
 However, the report found that per capita household food waste is similar in high-income, middle-income and middle-income countries.
 There was not enough information about low-income people.

-In fact, it shows that Global food waste could be more than double the previous estimate.
-Previous studies have shown that the loss of food consumed exclusively in developed countries is a problem and the losses of production, storage and transportation are thought to be specific issues in developing countries.
+This suggests that global food waste could be more than double previous estimates.
+Previous studies have shown that food waste at consumption is a problem exclusively in developed countries, with production, storage, and transportation losses thought to be particular issues in developing countries.

 Motivate the evolution of the food system